pixxelhq/clay/README.md

         - create new environment: `conda create --name <env_name> python=3.9`
         - activate new environment: `conda activate <env_name>`

-2. Install the required private dependencies `clay` and `pixxelsign` python package Installation Tips:
+2. Install the required private dependency `clay` python package Installation Tips:
     * `Clay` requires `GDAL` to be installed and working correctly in your environment.
     * Make sure you're installing the latest version of `clay` where possible.